 Bedrooms: The “Door Closed” Rule 🚪

-- Regular Checks: Inspect for loose zip ties or torn mesh.
+- Weekly once-over: Look for loose ties or torn mesh.

 Conclusion